The Frye Company: History

-In 1998, Frye was acquired by Jimlar from the Kravetz Group, a footwear company that produced Coach shoes under license.
 In 2010, Jimlar was acquired by Li & Fung.
 Li & Fung spun off its brand management as Global Brands Group in 2014.

+In 2017 Authentic Brands Group (ABG) acquired a majority stake (51%) in Frye for $100 million, with GBG retaining a minority share in the business.
+A 2017 campaign entitled Made in the USA, featured a number of American actors and models showcasing their use of Frye footwear, including Supermodel Emily Ratajkowski, Selah Marley, Christopher Abbot and Luka Sabbat.

+On 29 July 2021, GBG USA commenced voluntary Chapter 11 proceedings and is putting its apparel and footwear brands up for sale with help from a $16 million bankruptcy loan.
+The license owned by GBG for Frye, was then passed to Footwear Unlimited by ABG.

 Stores

 The Frye Company opened its first retail store in 2011 in SoHo, New York City.
 In 2013, Frye opened stores on Newbury Street in Boston, Wisconsin Avenue in Washington, D.C., and Chicago.

 In 2015, Frye opened stores at Ponce City Market in Atlanta, Roosevelt Field in Long Island, New York, NorthPark Center in Dallas, and Tysons Corner in Fairfax County, Virginia.

 On March 27, 2020, all Frye Company retail stores were officially permanently closed.